Interleaved Latent Visual Reasoning with Selective Perceptual Modeling: Introduction

 \section{Introduction}

 Multimodal Large Language Models (MLLMs)~\citep{Li2024LLaVAOneVisionEV,Bai2025Qwen25VLTR,Wang2025InternVL35AO} have demonstrated remarkable capabilities in bridging the gap between vision and language.
-Capitalizing on the reasoning prowess of Large Language Models, recent works have successfully adapted Chain-of-Thought (CoT) methodologies to the multimodal domain~\citep{Zhang2023MultimodalCR,Bai2025UniVGR1RG,Huang2025VisionR1IR,Wei2022ChainOT}.
+Capitalizing on the reasoning prowess of Large Language Models (LLMs), recent works have successfully adapted Chain-of-Thought (CoT) methodologies to the multimodal domain~\citep{Zhang2023MultimodalCR,Bai2025UniVGR1RG,Huang2025VisionR1IR,Wei2022ChainOT}.
 This enables models to decompose complex visual tasks into sequential intermediate steps, achieving sophisticated reasoning grounded in visual content.

-Recent work explores interleaved image-text reasoning by injecting intermediate visual images within textual CoTs, further enhancing multimodal understanding and planning~\citep{Shao2024VisualCU,Deng2025EmergingPI,Chern2024ANOLEAO}.
+Recent work explores interleaved image-text reasoning by injecting intermediate visual images within textual CoTs to enhance multimodal understanding and planning~\citep{Shao2024VisualCU}.
 These approaches generally fall into two paradigms.
-The first uses external tools to statically manipulate the input image, e.g., highlighting key regions ~\citep{Fu2025ReFocusVE},

-drawing auxiliary lines~\citep{Hu2024VisualSS}, or shifting image styles~\citep{Liu2025VisualAT}, to improve fine-grained perception.
-While remaining reliance on a single visual state, it is unable to model evolving scenarios or simulate action outcomes crucial for sequential tasks~\citep{Li2025ZebraCoTAD}.
-The second paradigm addresses this by dynamically visualizing imagined intermediate or future states~\citep{Chern2024ANOLEAO,Deng2025EmergingPI}.
+The first uses external tools to statically manipulate the input image, e.g., highlighting key regions ~\citep{Fu2025ReFocusVE}, drawing auxiliary lines~\citep{Hu2024VisualSS}, or shifting image styles~\citep{Liu2025VisualAT}, to improve fine-grained perception.
+While relying on a single visual state, it cannot model evolving scenarios or simulate action outcomes crucial for sequential tasks~\citep{Li2025ZebraCoTAD}.
+The second paradigm addresses this employing a unified model to dynamically visualizing imagined intermediate or future states~\citep{Chern2024ANOLEAO,Deng2025EmergingPI}.
 However, integrating visual generation and reasoning into a unified model often degrades reasoning performance.
-More critically, both paradigms incur prohibitive computational cost from iteratively re-encoding pixel-dense images, severely hindering multi-step reasoning.
+More critically, both paradigms incur high computational cost from iteratively re-encoding pixel-dense images, severely hindering multi-step reasoning.